Communication, Renegotiation and Coordination with Private Values: Introduction

 We show that communication-proof equilibria have a specific structure that is consistent with these casual observations.
-We show that a strategy is a communication-proof equilibrium if and only if it satisfies the following three independent and easy to verify properties: players never miscoordinate, they play their jointly preferred outcome whenever there is one, and they communicate only the ordinal part of their preferences (i.e., communicate their preferred outcome without revealing any information on the intensity of their preferences).
+We show that a strategy is a communication-proof equilibrium if and only if it satisfies the following three independent and easy to verify properties: players never miscoordinate, they play their jointly preferred outcome whenever there is one, and they communicate only {their preferred coordinated outcome without revealing how strongly they prefer this outcome over other coordinated outcomes}.

 The equilibria that satisfy these properties have a simple structure.
 In all these equilibria communication induces the agents to endogenously face games in which their ordinal preferences are common knowledge.
-In those cases in which agents agree about the optimal joint action, they coordinate efficiently, i.e., on the action that both prefer.
-In cases in which they disagree, they still coordinate, but, as the coordinated outcome is not determined by the players' cardinal preferences, this coordination is generally not ex-ante efficient.
+In cases in which agents agree about the optimal joint action, they coordinate efficiently, i.e., on the action that both prefer.
+In cases where they disagree, they still coordinate. {However, since the coordinated outcome is not influenced by the strength of each player's preference for one coordinated outcome over another, this coordination typically does not result in ex-ante efficiency.}

-Finally, we show that communication-proof equilibria do not depend on the distribution of private preferences or on the exact timing of the renegotiation (relative to the communication), and are thus robust to changes in players' (first- or higher-order) beliefs, interim Pareto efficient, and evolutionarily stable in the traditional sense.
+We show that communication-proof equilibria do not depend on the distribution of private preferences and are, thus, robust to changes in players' (first- or higher-order) beliefs.
 In particular, communication-proof equilibrium strategies remain communication-proof even in setups in which the players' distributions of types are interdependent.
+Also, communication-proof equilibria do not depend on the exact timing of the renegotiation (relative to the communication).
+We further show that our communication-proof equilibria satisfy appealing efficiency properties (Section \ref{sec:Efficiency}): {They are Pareto efficient at the interim stage, and they Pareto dominate all equilibria of the game without communication.}

+Next, we explore the boundaries of our main result within the class of 2 by 2 coordination games with private information.
+Our baseline model deals with simple coordination games, where all miscoordinated outcomes {induce the same payoff}.
+We demonstrate in Section \ref{subsec:Multi-Dimensional-Set}, that there are general coordination games that have a communication-proof equilibrium strategy {in which players sometimes miscoordinate}.
+This makes clear that our main result does not follow from the simple intuition that surely communication must lead to coordination as this is always more efficient. {Nonetheless, we can establish a} condition for general coordination games that guarantees that communication-proof equilibria are coordinated. {This condition requires that the payoff-dominant equilibrium of each type coincides with their risk-dominant equilibrium.}